nickfff-dev/csslessons/readme.md

   calc()

      using calc() to make the box 20% + 100px wide.The 20% is calculated from the width of the parent container

+Sizing items in CSS
+     you can size by:

+     1. Setting a specific size

+      give it specific width and height values, and it will now have that size no matter what content is placed into it overflow might be a problem with this

+    2. Using a percentage
+    percentages resolve against the size of the containing block In the case of a box inside another container, if you give the child box a percentage width it will be a percentage of the width of the parent container.When you use margin and padding set in percentages, the value is calculated from the inline size of the containing block(width) have equal-sized margins and padding all around the box.

+    3.min- and max- sizes

+    a box that might contain a variable amount of content, and you always want it to be at least a certain height, you could set the min-height property on it.The box will always be at least this height, but will then grow taller if there is more content than the box has space for at its minimum height.
+    A common use of max-width is to cause images to scale down if there is not enough space to display them at their intrinsic width while making sure they don't become larger than that width if you were to set width: 100% on an image, it would be 100% of the width of the containing block. if its intrinsic width was smaller than its container, the image would be forced to stretch and become larger, causing it to look pixelated
+    This technique is used to make images responsive, so that when viewed on a smaller device they scale down appropriately.

+    Viewport units
+    The viewport — which is the visible area of your page in the browser you are using to view a site — is the area that the user can see.1vh is equal to 1% of the viewport height, and 1vw is equal to 1% of the viewport width.